Decoding general error correcting codes and the role of complementarity: Main results

-In contrast, as for classical information, it was not known whether the threshold is $\ell_{\rm th}$.
-Using the C-to-Q decoder, we can argue that $\ell_{\rm th}$ is the threshold even for classical information.
-Similarly to the comment in~\ref{SS:MT}, if classical information is decodable from qubits fewer than $\ell_{\rm th}$, then we can construct a C-to-Q decoder that is able to decode quantum information from the same number of qubits, resulting in a contradiction.
-Note that this conclusion relies on the assumption that an encoder is Haar random, under which the choice of basis that defines classical information yields no distinction.
+\begin{Proof} Suppose that classical information is decodable from qubits fewer than $\ell_{\rm th}$.
+We can then construct a C-to-Q decoder that is able to decode quantum information from the same number of qubits, but this is not possible since $\ell_{\rm th}$ is the threshold for decoding quantum information.
+Hence, $\ell_{\rm th}$ is also the threshold for classical information. $ $ \end{Proof}

+\cref{Prop:HPclassicalOptimal} implies that the threshold value of $\ell$ for the classical information to be decodable is exactly the same as that for the quantum information.
+The difference between the recovery of classical and quantum information in the Hayden-Preskill protocol is only in terms of the error exponent: the recovery error of classical information decreases as $\ell$ increases quadratically faster than that of quantum information.
+This may be of surprise to some extent since classical information is in general easier to recover than quantum information.

-This leads to a possibly interesting observation that a quantum black hole with Haar random dynamics is good at encoding quantum information but is not good at encoding classical information.
+In fact, these results lead to an interesting observation that a quantum black hole with Haar random dynamics is an optimal encoder of quantum information but is a poor encoder of classical information.
 This is best illustrated when the initial state $\xi$ of the initial black hole $B_{\rm in}$ is in a pure state, in which case $\ell_{\rm th}= k + N/2$.
-While this number of qubits is necessary and sufficient for decoding classical information when it is encoded by the black hole dynamics, there are better encoding schemes by which $k$-bit classical information are decodable merely from a little more than $k$ qubits.
-Thus, the black hole dynamics is too random and fails to optimally encode classical information. \\
+While this number of qubits is necessary and sufficient for decoding classical information when it is encoded by the black hole dynamics, there exist better encoding schemes by which $k$-bit classical information are decodable merely from a little more than $k$ qubits.
+Thus, the black hole dynamics is too random to optimally encode classical information.

-We finally comment on the error exponents obtained by decoupling approach and that based on the C-to-Q decoder in general cases.
-In the Hayden-Preskill protocol, which corresponds to the erasure noise in the context of quantum communication, we have shown that the decoding errors by the C-to-Q decoder are better than those by decoupling approach.
-Although we have dealt only with the Hayden-Preskill protocol, we conjecture that all the error exponents obtained by decoupling approach can be improved by using the C-to-Q decoder.
+We finally comment on the two assumptions on~\cref{Thm:HPformal}.
+The first one, ${\rm rank}(\xi^{B_{\rm in}}) \lambda_{\rm min}(\xi^{B_{\rm in}}) <1/2$, is about the property of the state $\xi^{B_{\rm in}}$.
+This holds especially when all the non-zero eigenvalues of $\xi^{B_{\rm in}}$ are nearly equal, which is the case for any pure state or the completely mixed state.
+In contrast, the second one puts a mild but additional assumption that was not taken in previous studies.
+For instance, the second assumption is satisfied when $k>\log N$, or $k$ is constant and $\ell \geq \ell_{\rm th} + \log N$.
+We strongly believe that these two assumption are just for a technical reason and should be removable.